elephantscale/python-labs/helloworld/REPL.md

 This is using the python REPL.
 We will do this from the command line to illustrate the interactive nature of python code.

 ## Step 1: Start python interpreter

-Open an Anaconda command prompt (if you use anaconda on windows).
+Open an Anaconda command prompt (if you use Anaconda on Windows).

 Run the following from the command line: